How much money can you save by cycling more?

 Insurance and tax

-The cost of car insurance went up by 20% over the past year.
-The average cost of fully comprehensive car insurance in the UK is now £657 a year.
+The average cost of car insurance may have fallen in the past year, but this is from a high of £995 in 2023.
+In 2026, the average cost of fully comprehensive car insurance in the UK is £711 a year.

 However, premiums vary due to things like age of the driver and where in the country they live.
 They’ll be much higher for a 20-year-old living in Greater Manchester, for example.